-This is, actually, a billion-dollar question.
-That's the amount spent on national campaigns in the U.S. each cycle - to say nothing of political journalism.
+This is, actually, a billion dollar question.
+That's the amount spent on national campaigns each cycle - to say nothing of political journalism.

 The economic fatalists see elections in simple terms.
 "Midterm elections, where turnout is crucial, aren't quite like presidential elections, where the economy is all," Krugman wrote Monday.
 Keep the word "all" in mind.
 One week earlier, Klein argued this same case.
 Headline: "It's Always the Economy, Stupid."